t-beigbeder/otvl_blog/docs/about.md

 ### Who

+I am Thierry Beigbeder, I write and publish this site's articles.
+Feedback through these networks
-This site's articles are written and published by **Thierry Beigbeder** [ [![Image LinkedIn](images/linkedin-logo-24.png "LinkedIn")](https://www.linkedin.com/in/thierry-beigbeder-358169/) ] [ [![Image GitHub](images/github-logo-24.png "github")](https://github.com/t-beigbeder) ]
+[ [![Image LinkedIn](images/linkedin-logo-24.png "LinkedIn")](https://www.linkedin.com/in/thierry-beigbeder-358169/) ]
+[ [![Image GitHub](images/github-logo-24.png "github")](https://github.com/t-beigbeder) ]
 [ [![Image Mastodon](images/mastodon-logo-24.png "mastodon")](https://mastodon.iriseden.eu/@thierry_b) ]
-.
-Feedback through these networks is appreciated.
+is appreciated.

-The articles are written in English in the hope they will be helpful to more people, but as my native language is French, please forgive any errors and ungraceful content.
+The articles are written in English in the hope they may be helpful to more people.
+As my native language is French, please forgive any errors and ungraceful content.

+### How

+The site's content is produced with [mkdocs](https://www.mkdocs.org/) based on a customized mkdocs [theme](https://www.mkdocs.org/user-guide/choosing-your-theme/#mkdocs).

+Thanks to this great community.

 ### Use and reuse